tech-drew/level-up/documentation/lessons-learned.md

 ### Linux and System Administration
 - **Linux Skills:** Improved command-line proficiency and system administration knowledge.
 - **Boot Time Optimization:** Learned techniques to reduce startup time and improve system performance.
-- **Theming and Fonts:** Experienced the challenges of customizing environments like GNOME and KDE, learning that theming is often more complicated than it seems.
+- **Theming and Fonts:** Initially, I attempted to add fonts and a theme manager from scratch while using Fedora Server, which led to dependency issues and a complex setup.
+Switching the project to Fedora KDE Plasma resolved these problems and simplified configuration.
+This experience reinforced that theming and font management can be far more complicated than they initially appear.

+-
 ### Automation, Security, and Project Management
 - **Basic Automation:** Implemented scripts and routines to streamline repetitive tasks.
 - **Security Practices:** Learned foundational security practices for project safety and integrity.